 - Innodb has a buffer pool, size innodb_buffer_pool_size - The size in bytes of the memory buffer InnoDB uses to cache data and indexes of its tables.
-The default value is 128MB (v 5.1-5.7, and in use on pe07). - Mysql can be configured to avoid OS buffering.
-Then the buffer pool size is extremely important. - On a dedicated database server, you may set this to up to 80% of the machine physical memory size. - But of course not larger than the DB data itself. - Also raise innodb_log_file_size so total of log file sizes is innodb_buffer_pool_size (Ref: see innodb_log_file_size docs) - With two mysql instances, make that <= 40% each. - Note: quick way to find physical memory size on a UNIX/Linux system: use the "top" utility.
+The default value is 128MB (v 5.1-5.6, and in use on topcat). - On a dedicated database server, you may set this to up to 80% of the machine physical memory size. - But of course not larger than the DB data itself. - Also raise innodb_log_file_size so total of log file sizes is innodb_buffer_pool_size (Ref: see innodb_log_file_size docs) - See mysql manual (v 5.6) sec.
+8.10.1 for more on the buffer pool - With two mysql instances, make that <= 40% each. - Note: quick way to find physical memory size on a UNIX/Linux system: use the "top" utility.

-Basic Memory Config in Oracle
+Basic Memory Config in Oracle (v 10)

-- Two kinds of memory: - SGA System Global area, including the database buffer caches - PGA Program Global area, including memory for sorts, hashing, bitmaps, and bulk loads - Oracle offers Automatic Shared Memory Management. - This has two major settable parameters, for the SGA and PGA areas, called SGA_TARGET and PGA_AGGREGATE_TARGET. - Or you can set just MEMORY_TARGET and let Oracle decide how to subdivide it - On a dedicated database server, you may set the sum of these to up to 80% of the machine physical memory size. - Could be .6Mem for SGA, .2Mem for PGA for example - dbs3: System memory = 64GB, sga_target = 24064M = 24G, pga_aggregate_target = 8007M = 8G
+- Two kinds of memory: - SGA System Global area, including the database buffer caches - PGA Program Global area, including memory for sorts, hashing, bitmaps, and bulk loads - Oracle offers Automatic Shared Memory Management. - This has two major settable parameters, for the SGA and PGA areas, called SGA_TARGET and PGA_AGGREGATE_TARGET. - On a dedicated database server, you may set the sum of these to up to 80% of the machine physical memory size. - Could be .6Mem for SGA, .2Mem for PGA for example - Once we get use of dbs3, revisit this for Oracle v.
+11.